 - You can often haggle down between 25% and 40%, but this is not a fixed rule.
 Prices aren’t many times what they should be.
-Being friendly, smiling a lot and speaking Thai are all likely to get you lower prices.
+Being friendly, smiling a lot and speaking Thai and buying in bulk are all likely to get you lower prices.

 - Take advantage of happy hour – Thailand’s many happy hours have half-priced drinks and 2-for-1 specials.

 - Beware of menu scams, Never order food at any restaurant where they don’t show the prices, you’ll likely be ripped off.

 - Do respect all Buddha images.
 Buddha images are held sacred and sacrilegious acts are punishable by imprisonment even if committed by foreign visitors.

 - Don’t show disrespect towards the Thai Royal Family.
 It’s a criminal offence to insult the Thai monarchy.

 - Don’t book any tours before you arrive – Want to take a cooking class?
 Go zip-lining?
 Trek in the jungle?
 Dive?
 Wait until you get into Thailand to book anything.
 Travel agencies are located all over the tourist areas, looking to sell their tours.
 Time to brush up on your negotiation skills.
 You’re able to purchase these tours online before you arrive, but you’ll be paying a lot more!

 - Step over the threshold, not on it, when going through a doorway.
 Thais believe a spirit resides in the threshold.